cocasema/micro-ROS-doc/docs/NuttX/NuttX_examples.md

 ### STM32LDiscovery

-For this board we need two TTL232 cable.
-The first one is to show the console, and you need to do the next wiring:
+For this board we need two TTL232 cables.
+The first one is used to show the console.
 Connect the serial cable `RX` to pin `PA9` and `TX` to pin `PA10` and the GND wire to a `GND` pin.

-Then you need to connect to the second UART to use micro-XRCE-DDS:
+Then, you need to connect to the second UART to use micro-XRCE-DDS:
 Connect the serial cable `RX` to pin `PA2` and `TX` to pin `PA3` and the GND wire to a `GND` pin.

 And it should look like this:
 ![image](imgs/l1_uxd.jpg)

 In this example, we use an Olimex board and a STM32L1 Board, but you can use any combination between STM32L1, Olimex Board and PC.
 Now we're going to execute the Agent in the PC.
-First, we need to check the port number of the serial cable that we want to use as micro-XRCE-DDS interface.
+First, we need to check the port number of the serial cable that we want to use as Micro XRCE-DDS interface.
 Note: You must installed micro-XRCE-DDS agent previously, follow this guide -> https://micro-xrce-dds.readthedocs.io/en/latest/installation.html

 Open a console and type the next command: